Probing The Neutrino Sector via A Statistical Approach: Introduction

 \section{Introduction}

 The neutrino oscillation measured by experiments in 1998~\cite{Super-Kamiokande:1998kpq} shows clearly that the Standard Model (SM) of particle physics is inadequate, which poses two major questions on the neutrino sector: why the masses are so small and why they oscillate.
 The Seesaw mechanism is proposed to explain the smallness of neutrino masses by introducing a heavy sector to suppress them.
 The origin of oscillation is reviewed recently~\cite{Kupiainen:2021agu}.
+More detailed reviews and outlook on the neutrino could be found in Ref.~\citen{Athar:2021xsd,Senjanovic:2020rcq,Choubey:2021bln}.
 Similar to the CKM matrix for quarks, neutrinos have their mixing matrix denoted as the PMNS matrix.
-Due to the possible Majorana nature of the neutrinos, there are $6$ real parameters in the PMNS matrix, consisting of three mixing angles $\theta_{\rm p}$s, one Dirac phase $\delta_{\rm p}$ and two Majorana phases $(\alpha_{\rm M}, \beta_{\rm M})$.
+Due to the possible Majorana nature of the neutrinos, there are six real parameters in the PMNS matrix, consisting of three mixing angles $\theta_{\rm p}$s, one Dirac phase $\delta_{\rm p}$ and two Majorana phases $(\alpha_{\rm M}, \beta_{\rm M})$.
 Neutrino oscillation could be determined by $\theta_{\rm p}$s and $\delta_{\rm p}$, where Majorana phases play no role.
 Neutrinoless double beta decay ($0\nu\beta\beta$) is a possible way to detect them if the light neutrinos are Majorana fermions and the strength is affected by $\alpha_{\rm M}$ and $\beta_{\rm M}$.

 Matter-antimatter asymmetry of the universe is a long-standing puzzle of cosmology.
 Leptogenesis is a promising solution~\cite{Fukugita:1986hr,Davidson:2008bu}.
 The simplest scenario contains heavy Majorana neutrinos whose CP-violating decays violate the lepton number.
 Then, with the help of the electroweak baryon number violating sphaleron mechanism, the lepton number violation transfers to baryon number violation and explains the baryon-asymmetry of our universe.
 The involvement of the heavy neutrino sector introduces extra parameters into the effective theory, so a quantitative detailed description is a bit involved.